Breast cancer risk assessment

 Several factors increase your risk for breast cancer including:

-- Your sex and age
+- Your gender and age

 - Your weight, smoking, diet, alcohol, and exercise habits

 - Family history and genetic predisposition